georgexu99/electron-forge/CONTRIBUTING.md

 ### Release process

-- Make sure the tests pass
+- Make sure the tests pass with `lerna run test`
 - `$ ./tools/bump.ts $NEW_VERSION`
   - This will commit the changes automatically.
 Run `git log` to confirm that the changes have been committed.